 Parliamentary questions, like any other legislative device, are to a large extent controlled by the Speaker in the UP Assembly.
 Although the guiding principles regarding admissibility of questions are governed by the rules of the House, their interpretation rests with the Speaker.
 Supplementary questions on short notice and starred questions cannot be asked without the permission of the Speaker.
 The Speaker is able to waive the rules regarding the notice of questions and allow a question to be asked at short notice when it is deemed to be of an urgent character.
 It is also within the Speaker's powers to decide whether an answer should be oral or written in nature.
 The Speaker has the discretion to allow a half an hour discussion on a question related to a matter of sufficient public importance.
 Furthermore, the Speaker allots days to ministers to provide oral answers to questions.
-The Speaker also has the power to change the class of a question such as the conversion of a short notice question into a starred or unstarred question and a starred question into an unstarred question.
+The Speaker also has the power to change the class of a question and a starred question into a starred or unstarred question and a starred question into a starred or unstarred question and a starred question into an unstarred question.
 Thus, the role of the Speaker is crucial in making parliamentary questions an effective tool to ensure the accountability of the executive.